5 Segmentation

 sample(c('m','s'), size=l, prob=c(.6,.4), replace=TRUE)

-We have imputed three variables and can see how tedious of an exercise this can be.
-However, several packages can help automate some of these tasks.
+We have now imputed three variables and can see how tedious of an exercise this can be.
+There are several packages that can help automate some of this task.

 Table 5.12: Customer data set